 worry about finding and characterizing target specific antibodies, sourcing and validating difficult-to-find tissues, and having the ability to interpret the resulting

 TCR Screening Services

 Test your therapeutic antibodies in immunohistochemistry against a broad panel of normal frozen human tissue types in order to determine potential unintended binding.

 Our non-GLP TCR services are designed on the FDA recommendation outlined in their "Points to Consider in the Manufacture and Testing of Monoclonal Antibody Products for Human Use".

-CFLAR / FLIP antibody was raised against synthetic peptide from C-terminus of murine FLIPL.
+CFLAR / FLIP antibody was raised against peptide at C-terminus of FLIPL.

 PBS, 0.02% sodium azide.

 Long term: -20°C; Short term: +4°C. Avoid repeat freeze-thaw cycles.